My second time in Thailand (living there), I found myself with a burning desire to get a magical Sak Yant by a monk in Chiang Mai, Thailand.

 My friend Bryan (half Thai), visiting from Washington DC joined my adventure.
 In the early morning, we rented a motorbike.
 We got gas with Nana, rode around the block and ventured off.

-Tips to riding the highway in Thailand:
+Tips for riding the highway in Thailand:

 - Follow your leader!
 Nana who did an excellent job of leading so if you go with her, just follow her.